 - Stomach pains

-Here, addicted people can receive the help they’ll need to move past detoxification without feeling terrible.
+While the user can endure these symptoms, detoxification programs can ease the process.
+These programs allow people to receive the help they’ll need to move past the detoxification stage without feeling terrible.

 Intake and Planning